What is Exposed Aggregate?

 Types of Exposed Aggregate finishes

-There are plenty of reasons why you should choose exposed aggregate concrete for your outdoor application, but the most popular reason is its limitless design options.
-By customising a mix of various coloured stones, or even choose from one of our beautiful readymade mixes, homeowners are given the freedom to create the perfect look for their space.
+There are plenty of reasons why you should choose this exposed style of concrete for your outdoor application, but the most popular is the limitless design options.
+By customising a mix of various coloured stones, or choosing a specially designed ready-made mix, you are given the freedom to create a perfect look for your space.

-The main difference between exposed aggregate styles will be how the stones are added to the application.
+The main difference between the decorative concrete mixes is how the stones are added to the application.
 There are several different ways that the stones can be dispersed through the product, and the process chosen will give the stones either a more uniform or sporadic look throughout the application.

 Types of Exposed Aggregate